 Low latency and low packet loss are particularly important for services such as conversational voice (including VoIP and Push to Talk), conversational video (including live streaming) and real time interactive applications with fast call set up.

 The LTE architecture has been designed to provide for low latency, and low packet loss.
 It additionally includes quality of service (QoS) management with up to nine service classes defining a wide range of priority, budget and error loss rates to support these and other applications.
-Also see § 3.2.7.
+Also see Section 3.2.7.

 With LTE users typically experience a low latency in certain defined QoS classes applicable to the services indicated above.
 Too much latency degrades the quality of service and application performance and can frustrate the end user.